thepirat000/Audit.NET/Audit.Mvc/README.md

 Generate Audit Trails for MVC actions.

-Audit.Mvc provides an infrastructure to log interactions with MVC applications.
+Audit.Mvc provides the infrastructure to log interactions with MVC applications.
 It can record action methods calls with caller info and arguments.

 ##Install